 Harassment, intimidation, or bullying (HIB) can also be discrimination if it's related to a protected class.
 If you give your school a written report of HIB that involves discrimination or sexual harassment, your school will notify the Title IX/Civil Rights Compliance Officer.
-The school district will investigate the complaint using both the Nondiscrimination Procedure 3210P or the Sexual Harassment Procedure 3205P and the HIB Procedure 3204P to fully resolve your complaint.
+The school district will investigate the complaint using both the Nondiscrimination Procedure 3204P to fully resolve your complaint.